-Australian Shepherds, aka Aussies, are high-energy herding dogs, and as such, they require a significant amount of daily exercise to stay content and healthy.
+Australian Shepherds, aka Aussies, are high-energy herding dogs that require a significant amount of daily exercise to stay content and healthy.
 Their strong work drive makes them the perfect companion for active owners and allows them to burn off their excess energy through various forms of exercise.

 Knowing multiple ways to exercise your Australian Shepherd can ensure both owner and dog have a fun and active experience daily.
-However, it is also important to know how much exercise is appropriate for this breed and when they need to rest for the sake of their health.
-All of which will be discussed in this article for you and your pup’s benefit.
+It is also important to know how much exercise is appropriate for Aussies and when they need to rest to stay healthy.

 What Are the Top Ways to Exercise an Aussie?